 This is because that is one enzyme the host do not have since the host do not depend on RNA as genetic material (hosts use DNA instead).

 The problem with the viral RNA-dependent RNA polymerase is that is lacks the ability to do proof reading.

 Proof-reading is the mechanism that corrects any errors arising from the replication of genetic material.
 Errors gives rise to mutations.
 Therefore, proof reading ensures a low incidence of mutations that can potentially arise from replication in humans.
 Conversely, increases in mutation results in cancer and other genetic diseases.

 Consequently this will mean that the novel coronavirus has the ability to change over time leading to a slightly different version of viral proteins.

 Immunology is the study of an immune response against foreign bodies.

 In this case, the human immune response can eliminate the novel Coronavirus by recognizing specific structures on the virus envelope.
 This is because viruses have specific structures on them that makes them unique much like we and our fingerprints.

 The problem arises due to antigenic drift.
 If the virus changes the specific structures on their envelope, the immune response may not kick in or be less effective recognizing the viruses.

-In order for them to regain the recognition, the cells of the immune response (specifically T and B cells), has to take time to learn.
+In order for them to regain the recognition, the cells of the immune response (specifically T and B cells), has to take time to learn about the change.

 The 1st version of the viruses is the one that the is being spread outside of China.
-And many are worried the moment antigenic drift occurs that can potentially lead to a wave of deaths we see in China.
+This is because during this critical period there were numerous flights out of Wuhan importing the virus to various countries.